 Nualaw are employment law solicitors in Warwickshire providing employment law advice and advocacy services for both individuals and businesses throughout the UK.
 Our specialist area is representing employees in multiparty actions following redundancies arising from administration, liquidation, workplace closures or business sales.
 We also advise and represent claimants in claims and defend employers from claims for unfair dismissal, constructive dismissal, discrimination and whistleblowing and advise on settlement agreements for both employees and employers.

 As a small specialist employment law firm based in Warwickshire which is owner-managed, Nualaw limits the number of clients it chooses to represent and so can be confident of devoting the time and attention required to each and every client.
 Rapid response, comprehensive advice and ensuring identification of every issue comes as standard.

 Nuala is Manging Director and has specialised in employment law since qualifying as a solicitor in 2005.
 Nuala trained at Anthony Collins Solicitors in Birmingham and founded Nualaw in 2008.
 Nuala supervises all work undertaken at Nualaw.

 Warren is a director and Practice Manager and has worked at Nualaw since 2011.
 Warren undertook his training at Nualaw and qualified as a solicitor in 2013.

 Summary of services we offer:

-- Employment law advice in every area of employment law
+- Employment law advice specialising in protective awards

 - Providing expert legal representation through advocacy